 - Project-specific sessions, where developers can ask users specific questions about their experience, users can provide feedback from the last release and cross-community collaboration on the priorities and ‘blue sky’ ideas for the next release.

-How the Forum will be organized
+How the Forum is organized

 The Forum is for the entire community to come together, to create a neutral space rather than having separate “ops” and “dev” days.
-Like in past Summits, we will use etherpads to brainstorm topics, starting a couple of months before the summit.
+Like in past Summits, we will use Etherpads to brainstorm topics, starting a couple of months before the summit.
 Each team (or group of teams working together) should list topics, communicate with other teams and choose their most compelling ideas for formal submission.
 Afterward, a team of representatives from the User Committee, the Technical Committee and Foundation staff will take the list of sessions proposed by the community and fill out the schedule.

 In general, there won’t be any sessions specific to “ops” or “dev” on the schedule, so ideally all session proposals would have multiple groups backing the proposal.
 We recommend groups start reaching out to each other as soon as possible to build relationships that will facilitate great session proposals.